-.1 Methods
+4.1 Methods

-The persona of a typical, impact inclined, early- to mid-career UK academic (see Sect. ) was used to focus and constrain the scope of the work.
+The persona of a typical, impact inclined, early- to mid-career UK academic (see Sect.
+3) was used to focus and constrain the scope of the work.
+This approach is innovative, and an effective mechanism for achieving the study’s aims, in particular ultimately deriving specific guidance for practitioners.
 The overall approach draws upon ideas of reflexivity (e.g. Bostrom et al., 2017) and action research (e.g. Denscombe, 2010; Kemmis et al., 2013); i.e. academics and practitioners considering their work environments, and participating together to solve a problem to produce guidelines for effective practice.
-Within a mixed-methods approach was used.
+Within this, a mixed-methods approach was used to meld objective data with the knowledge and experience of two cohorts of university-based environmental scientists, effectively assimilating a diversity of views of and external drivers for teaching, research and engagement with business.
 Three sources were used to create the evidential base for this work.

 Freely available textual data (i.e. job specifications and promotion criteria).
-These present a university's pre-considered distillation of requirements and aspirations, from multi-level and varied internal and external drivers (e.g. student expectations, national government policy), against which a UK academic will typically be ; these may deviate from actual practice.
+These present a university's pre-considered distillation of requirements and aspirations, from multi-level and varied internal and external drivers (e.g. student expectations, national government policy), against which a UK academic will typically be assessed; these may deviate from actual practice.
+This is a new approach in this area of research.

-The first-hand experience of a cohort of 17 academics (environmental scientists) and -based co-authors.
+The first-hand experience of a cohort of 17 academics (environmental scientists) and five business-based co-authors.
 This is a direct bridge to actual practice, therefore complementary, and un-mediated (i.e. no interposed social scientist).
 These data provide a view of tasks/criteria filtered through the perception of university-based environmental scientists, and are thus biased.
 However, the bias is appropriate for this study; perceptions of tasks/criteria are illuminating when forming an understanding of the motives of those doing the perceiving.
-Whilst form of data collection, working as co-authors is valid and appropriate in this particular instance as this is a familiar, natural and pragmatic mode of engagement for these contributors.
+Whilst this is an innovative form of data collection, working as co-authors is valid and appropriate in this particular instance as this is a familiar, natural and pragmatic mode of engagement for these contributors.
 Unlike participants in most studies, a pre-existing document is no barrier to offering criticisms and suggesting changes - indeed, quite the opposite is typical.
-Where doubt existed with respect to comments, semi-structured interviews were used to clarify meanings.
+Where doubt existed with respect to comments, three semi-structured interviews were used to clarify meanings.
 Co-authors were selected by two means: (i) on the basis of likely interest in the research from Hillier's network, and (ii) by volunteers from a list of attendees distributed well in advance of the workshop (see below).

 A workshop at NERC's Knowledge Exchange Network (KEN) meeting, 26th June 2018 in Glasgow.
-The session analysed the textual data. participants were from.
-The 21 university-based environmental scientists comprised faculty (i.e. permanent contracts), 11 post-docs and one PhD student, with varying levels of industrial experience. participants are also co-authors.
+The session analysed the textual data.
+Six participants were from business.
+The 21 university-based environmental scientists comprised seven faculty (i.e. permanent contracts), 11 post-docs and one PhD student, with varying levels of industrial experience.
+Eleven participants are also co-authors.

+In total, even only taking participants and co-authors current institutions, data pertaining to 36 of the UK’s 164 universities were collected.
 Details of the methodology are given below with respect to the two questions central to this investigation: What motivates academics to do specific work?
 And, reciprocally, what might constrain them?

-.1.1 Investigating time as a primary constraint
+4.1.1 Investigating time as a primary constraint